-VaultPress is owned by Automattic, the same company that is behind other wonderful products including WordPress.com, Jetpack, Akismet, Woocommerce, and many more.
+VaultPress is owned by Automattic, the same company behind other wonderful products, including WordPress.com, Jetpack, Akismet, Woocommerce, and many more.

 It’ll show up the following list of available options for backing up your website onto VaultPress.

 The alternate method is for setting up another website.
-We can use the Alternate method when we want to restore our site somewhere else may be a staging site.
+We can use the Alternate method to restore our site; somewhere else may be a staging site.

-Site URL is the easiest way for starting a backup.
+Site URL is the easiest way to start a backup.
 It just requires the site URL where you have installed VaultPress.

 Once the first backup is complete, later backups will be faster and continue to happen in the background.

 All your backups are stored on VaultPress secure servers.
-The best part of VaultPress is that none of these backups can be deleted from the WordPress site.
+The best part of VaultPress is that you can delete none of these backups from the WordPress site.
 On the WordPress dashboard, one can only see the information about the latest backup.

-In case you need to restore your site, simply visit the VaultPress dashboard and select the backup and click ‘Restore’ to start the WordPress restore site process.
+If you need to restore your site, visit the VaultPress dashboard, select the backup, and click ‘Restore’ to start the WordPress restore site process.

 The restoration process takes time.
 One can also download the backup and manually upload it to the server.
 The manual method requires advanced knowledge of WordPress functionality and server knowledge in general.

 One of the cons of VaultPress is that it has no free plan.
-Other plugins do provide a free plan for basic usage but you get VaultPress when you purchase any Jetpack plan.
+Other plugins provide a free plan for basic usage, but you get VaultPress when you purchase any Jetpack plan.

 UpdraftPlus does not load all the functionality in the plugin core.
 For any added functionality, you can install a separate module.
 This helps reduce the impact on the server’s performance.
-By loading a ton of functionality, it is going to eat up server resources, even though those functions are not being used by the user.
+Loading a ton of functionality will eat up server resources, even though the user is not using those functions.

 UpdraftPlus free version supports Dropbox, Google Drive, FTP, S3, Rackspace, and email.
-It can easily restore your site from any one of the backup created by UpdraftPlus plugin.
+It can easily restore your site from any one of the backups created by the UpdraftPlus plugin.

 The premium version provides even more useful features such as incremental backups, more backup destinations (WebDAV, Microsoft OneDrive, Google Cloud, Microsoft Azure, SFTP/SCP, encrypted FTP, BackBlaze), Migrate or clone website, backup files and databases other than WordPress, advanced automatic backups, database encryption, restore backups created by other plugins, and even can be managed from WP CLI.